open-sdr/openwifi/doc/README.md

 ## Analog and digital frequency design

 Following figure shows the current openwifi analog and digital frequency design strategy.
 It combines AD9361's bandwidth, frequency, sampling rate and FPGA's digital down/up converter (ddc_bank_core.bd/duc_bank_core.bd) setting to achieve this example spectrum arrangement.
+Values in the figure are configurable in the openwifi design.
 ![](./rf-digital-if-chain-spectrum.jpg)

 Above spectrum setting has two benefits: